thezelus/meowtrics/README.md

 ##What is Meowtrics?##
 Meowtrics is a metrics collection server written in Go.
 For this first version it provides a very basic API for storing and retrieving events.
-Current version is built using [negroni](https://github.com/codegangsta/negroni) and [gorilla mux](http://www.gorillatoolkit.org/pkg/mux), [protocol buffers](https://developers.google.com/protocol-buffers/) and stores data in memory.
+Current version is built using [negroni](https://github.com/codegangsta/negroni), [gorilla mux](http://www.gorillatoolkit.org/pkg/mux), [protocol buffers](https://developers.google.com/protocol-buffers/), and stores data in memory.

 ###Why call it *Meowtrics*?###
 Because it is a metrics collection server, but.....